wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **reCAPTCHA Theme**: Here you can change the reCAPTCHA box theme so that it fits with the style of your website.

-*   **!NEW!
-Recipient Email**: The email address where you would like all messages to be sent.
+*   **Recipient Email**: The email address where you would like all messages to be sent.
 This will default to the email address you have specified under 'E-Mail Address' in your WordPress General Settings.
 If you want your mail sent to a different address then enter it here.

+*   **Email Subject**: This is the email subject that will appear on all messages.
+If you would like to set it to something different then enter it here.

 *   **!NEW!
-Email Subject**: This is the email subject that will appear on all messages.
-If you would like to set it to something different then enter it here.
+Override 'From' Address**: If you tick this and then fill in the 'From Address:' box then all email will be sent from the given address NOT from the email address given by the form filler.

 == Screenshots ==
 1. Contact Form With reCAPTCHA